porridgewithraisins/website/README.md

 # Personal Website

-This is the repository that contains my personal website, blog, and various other server-side tools I will one day deploy on my website (such as a url proxy, etc,.) after I can afford hosting.
+This is the repository that contains my personal website, blog, resume builder and link proxy

+## Contents
- - `/link`: Contains the source code for my url proxying server side application
+ - `/blogs` Contains my written blogs
  - `/resume` Contains the build files for my [resume](resume.pdf)
- - `/blogs` Contains my written blogs
+ - `/l`: Contains the source code for my url proxy

+The website is live at https://santhanam.dev